ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Conclusion

 Across the tested energy range, differences between codes are primarily driven by the underlying nuclear data.
 Where JENDL data is available, both yields and neutron energy spectra show excellent correlation with measurements, but when ALPHANSO must fall back to TENDL, errors increase.
 This suggests that the dominant source of error in ($\alpha$,n) calculations now lies in the ($\alpha$,n) cross section data rather than in the modeling framework or stopping-power data.
 This highlights the broader role of ALPHANSO as a framework that can rapidly incorporate new evaluations when such data become available.

 In summary, ALPHANSO provides a robust, modular, and transparent framework for ($\alpha$,n) source term calculations.
-Its Python-based architecture, open-source availability, and use of modern GNDS-formatted nuclear data make it straightforward to extend and integrate into existing simulation workflows.
-The code reproduces or exceeds the accuracy of SOURCES-4A and SOURCES-4C while offering greater flexibility, maintainability, and data transparency.
-ALPHANSO is therefore positioned as a practical and fully validated replacement for legacy ($\alpha$,n) tools in both research and applied nuclear modeling environments.
+Its Python-based architecture, open-source availability, and use of modern GNDS-formatted nuclear data make it straightforward to extend and integrate into existing Python simulation workflows.
+The code shows good agreement with SOURCES-4A while offering greater flexibility, maintainability, and data transparency: it directly ingests GNDS-formatted evaluated libraries without any reformatting step, and new evaluations can be substituted immediately.
+ALPHANSO is therefore positioned as a practical and fully validated replacement for legacy ($\alpha$,n) tools such as SOURCES-4C in both research and applied nuclear modeling environments.